-The group of twelve shared a good variety of social change practice stories, and in the process tried to draw out the explicit and implicit theories within and around these.
+In the process, this group of twelve shared a good variety of social change practice stories, and then as a group we tried to draw out the explicit and implicit theories within and around these.
 It happened in an open and collegial learning atmosphere and process, peppered with some poetry to balance the cerebral nature of the task and encourage both ethical and creative avenues for conversations.

 We explored the struggle of domestic workers to claim homes for themselves and their families in a middle-class suburb of Cape Town, where they have lived and worked their whole lives.
 We gained insight into the hopes and despair of organised grandmothers facing the onslaught of HIV/AIDS in their township, struggling to keep their initiative relevant in the face of changing treatment and funding.
 We followed the fortunes of a group of eighty-six prominent elders trying to intervene into a stuck relationship between fed-up township dwellers and the City Council.
 We were appalled by the attacks on foreigners and intrigued by complexities of the dynamics of xenophobia and the paradoxical, humanising energies it unlocked in multiple stakeholders to both stop and prevent it in future.
+We heard the stories of a peace witness and mediator in the #FeesMustFall campaign waged by working class university students struggling to afford to study in a system still needing to decolonise its westernised and apartheid cultures and practices.
+We empathised with community development practitioners, who, as outsiders, are looking for an empowering contribution in complex and complicated environments.
+We also 'journeyed' to the south of Sudan, where a mountainous society of ancient peoples are struggling to protect themselves and thrive, facing a murderous regime intent on denying their existence and stealing their lands.